mgalgs/mgalgs.github.io/_posts/2015-04-02-rafty-dvd-backups-using-systemd-docker-rabbitmq-and-go.markdown

     `systemd` environment variables, there's no hard-coding of device paths.

-  - Additional "copy frontends" can be added arbitrarily.
+  - Additional "ripping frontends" can be added arbitrarily.
 These can be local (using `handbrakectl` to submit jobs for existing isos, for example), or (more interestingly) remote machines.
 This lets us scale out our disc copying work (IO-intensive).